nforgeio/neonKUBE/Images/neon-dns-mon/README.md

 **neon-dns-mon** runs as a single replica, typically on one of the manager nodes.
 It is responsible for monitoring the DNS entries located in Consul at **neon/dns/entries**, checking these endpoints for health and then updating the the cluster hosts file at **neon/dns/answers/hosts.txt**.

-**neon-dns** is deployed as a global service on all swarm nodes and also as a container on each pet.
-Each of these instances monitor **neon/dns/answers/hosts.txt** for changes and updates the local PowerDNS hosts file and then signals the local **neon-dns-loader** service to have PowerDNS reload the hosts.
+**neon-dns** is deployed as a global service on all manager nodes.
+Each of these instances monitor **neon/dns/answers/hosts.txt** for changes and updates the local PowerDNS hosts file and then signals the local **neon-dns-loader** service to have PowerDNS reload the hosts on the managers.
+Once this happens, all cluster nodes will see the change as entry TTLs expire because the managers act as the upstream nameservers for the cluster.

 # Environment Variables